 Project 1: Protein Engineering and Development of Antigen Specific Therapeutics and Novel Therapeutic Approaches of Autoimmune Disorders

-Project 2: Modelling and Investigation of Structure and Function Relationships of Unsolved Protein Structures Involved in Autoimmune, Cancer, or Neurological Disease Pathogenesis
+Project 2: Modeling and Investigation of Structure and Function Relationships of Unsolved Protein Structures

-Project 4: Design, Synthesis and Biological Testing of Novel Therapeutics for Neurological Disorders
+Project 3: Design, Synthesis, and Biological Testing of Novel Therapeutic Compounds for Cancer, Autoimmune, and Neurological Disorders